Stochastic Approximation for Risk-aware Markov Decision Processes: Introduction

 \section{Introduction}

-The analysis of complex systems such as inventory control, financial markets, waste-to-energy plants and computer networks is difficult because of the inherent uncertainties in these systems.
-Risk-aware optimization offers a possible remedy by giving stronger reliability guarantees than the risk-neutral case.
-Furthermore, it allows expression of the risk attitude of the decision maker.
-Risk awareness is especially important in sequential decision making because of the dynamic nature of the uncertainty.
+The analysis of complex systems such as inventory control, financial markets, waste-to-energy plants, and computer networks is difficult because of the intrinsic uncertainty in these systems.
+Risk-aware optimization offers a possible remedy by searching for strong reliability guarantees.
+In particular, it gives more attention to low probability but high cost events than a risk-neutral optimizer would.
+Risk awareness is especially important in sequential decision-making.

-Markov decision processes (MDPs) introduced by Bellman in \cite{Bellman1957} provide a mathematical framework for modeling sequential decision making in situations where outcomes are partly random and partly under the control the decision maker.
-However, in many cases the exact model of the underlying Markov decision process is not known and one can only observe the trajectory of states, actions, and rewards/costs.
-The $Q$-learning technique developed in \cite{Watkins1992} can produce an optimal policy in this model-free case.
-In this paper, we synthesize the work on risk-aware optimization with the $Q$-learning technique.
-As our main contribution, we develop a novel asynchronous stochastic approximation algorithm to solve infinite-horizon risk-aware Markov decision processes.
-This algorithm enables us to compute the risk-aware optimal policy based only on online observations, without any knowledge of the cost function or translation probabilities.
+Markov decision processes (MDPs) introduced by Bellman in \cite{Bellman1957} provide a mathematical framework for sequential decision-making.
+However, the exact model of the underlying MDP is often unknown and one can only observe the trajectory of states, actions, and costs. $Q$-learning, as developed in \cite{Watkins1992}, can produce an optimal policy in a model-free way based only on observed trajectories.

+In this paper, we synthesize the work on risk-aware optimization with reinforcement learning, specifically, $Q$-learning.
+As our main contribution, we develop a novel asynchronous stochastic-approximation type algorithm to solve infinite-horizon risk-aware MDPs.
+This algorithm can compute the risk-aware optimal policy based only on observations, without any knowledge of the explicit form of the cost function or the transition probabilities.